feedback-structure/feedback-structure/README.md

 ```

 Automatic CI is in place using travis.
 All your updates on the `master` branch will be available at the public url.

+## TO DO

+[ ] Properly display the red lines and arrows on the Feedbacks
+[ ] Have links in the Buttons table to display associated Feedbacks